 Your WordPress website is now more secure from potential hackers / password crackers with two-factor authentication configured for your website.
 Consider checking out my articles on Enforcing Strong Passwords in WordPress and Protecting WordPress Logins & Forms With hCaptcha for additional easy-to-implement tools for protecting your website.

-If you found this article helpful or have any questions, I encourage you to please share this article with others and/or leave a comment below.
-Additionally, you can find me on Twitter at @TechAddressed.
+If you found this tutorial helpful or have any questions, I encourage you to please share it with others and/or leave a comment below.
+If you would like to support our efforts to create additional resources like this, please consider making a donation.
+Your support is greatly appreciated!
 Thanks for reading and I hope you visit again soon!